-As we learned last week, the benefit of integrating quality and application lifecycle management (ALM) within product lifecycle management (PLM) is clear.
+As we learned last week, the benefit of integrating quality within product lifecycle management (PLM) is clear.
 But if you are wondering what other tools and strategies can help reduce an increasingly broader array of risks and pains that afflict the medical device industry, then this blog post is just what the doctor ordered.

-You know the expression that it takes a village to raise a child?
-Well it can take a robust all-in-one product development solution and ecosystem of smart add-on solution partners to reduce the potential risks that ever-changing REACH and RoHS risks can bring.
+You know the expression that it takes a village to raise a child.
+Well, it can take a robust product development solution and ecosystem of integration solution partners to reduce the potential risks that ever-changing REACH and RoHS can bring.

 Choosing the right part at the right time is one of the most important aspects of product design.
 Unfortunately, many medical device or high tech companies don’t utilize a standardized method for selecting electronic parts.
 And relying on archaic management tools like Microsoft Excel to manually manage product data cause medical device companies to make incorrect selections, as well as waste time.

 “Manually searching for and selecting components is time-consuming and error-prone.
 It can result in incorrect or incomplete part numbers, missing information on various attributes and a host of other inconveniences and errors,” said Amanda Martin, marketing manager of SiliconExpert, a leading electronic component database.